dartmouth-cs98/hack-a-thing-21f-2-jackvasu-1/README.md

 ## What Didn't work:

 Since it's only a local program, no changes are permanent.
-When the program ends, so does the program.
+When the program ends, so does the blockchain along with its data.
 There are also small issues with self-mining that I couldn't fix.
 If a person sends 1 coin to another person, they can mine that block and get 10 as a reward.
 I could lower the reward or enforce a minimum coin amount but that wouldn't be in the spirit of free trading on the blockchain.

 ## Authors